 According to Ponemon Institute’s Cost of a Data Breach 2019 report, the global average cost of a data breach is $3.92 million.
 Your data on the cloud is vulnerable to loss and breaches due to these reasons:

-Hackers, Malware, Ransomware, Cryptomining, Phishing: There is an ever-growing list of malware types and scams.
+- Hackers, Malware, Ransomware, Cryptomining, Phishing: There is an ever-growing list of malware types and scams.
 Social engineering which target employees with phishing and whaling attacks are proving to be incredibly successful as per Verizon’s data breach report.
 The damages due to such data breaches are devastating not only in terms of financial loss, but also damage the business’ reputation and cause loss of customers.

 Your SaaS platforms cannot protect you from all these causes of SaaS data loss.
 In fact, CSP providers like Microsoft 365, G Suite (Google Apps), Salesforce, Box, and Dropbox themselves recommend third-party backup for recovery from SaaS data loss.
-Additionally, many regulatory laws such as GDPR, HiPAA, SOX, etc. mandate that protecting SaaS data is a “shared responsibility”, and an organization needs to have accurate recovery capabilities in the event of data loss.
+Additionally, many regulatory laws such as GDPR, HIPAA, SOX, etc. mandate that protecting SaaS data is a “shared responsibility”, and an organization needs to have accurate recovery capabilities in the event of data loss.
 Top analysts like Gartner and Forrester too advise backup.
 Download this ebook for a detailed overview of why backup is essential.

 How do you secure your SaaS data?